writerjill/SanFranciscoCarBurglary/README.md

-# San Francisco Car Burglary
-**Applying machine learning to car burglary in San Francisco: Revealing the connections between neighborhoods and car burglary intensity**
+# Applying machine learning to car burglary in San Francisco: Revealing the connections between neighborhoods and car burglary intensity

 ### Hi-lights
 - Achieve 80% city-wide accuracy of identifying the intensity of car burglary using tree and random forest models.